Perverse sheaves of categories and some applications

 \subsection{Background}

-The theory of perverse sheaves arose in the 1980s, in groundbreaking work of Kashiwara, Schapira, Bernstein, Sato and others in order to deal with, concurrently, sheaves of solutions to D-modules under the Riemann-Hilbert correspondence, and to formalize the theory of intersection cohomology on singular spaces.
-It was observed early on by Galligo, Granger and Maisonobe \cite{ggm} that if one specifies a stratification on $\mathbb{C}^n$ that is given by a normal crossings union of hyperplanes, then the category of perverse sheaves with respect to this stratification is equivalent to the data of representations of certain quivers.
+The theory of perverse sheaves arose in the 1980s, in groundbreaking work of Bernstein, Kashiwara, Sato, Schapira, and others in order to deal with sheaves of solutions to D-modules under the Riemann-Hilbert correspondence, and to formalize the theory of intersection cohomology on singular spaces.
+It was observed early on by Galligo, Granger and Maisonobe \cite{ggm} that if one specifies a stratification on $\mathbb{C}^n$ that is given by a normal crossings union of hyperplanes, then perverse sheaves with respect to this stratification are equivalent to representations of certain quivers.
 The most famous example of this is the category of perverse sheaves on the disc with respect to the stratification given by a single point.
-The category of perverse sheaves with respect to this stratification is equivalent to the data of two vector spaces $(\phi,\psi,\mathrm{can},\mathrm{var})$ where $\phi,\psi$ are vector spaces, and $\mathrm{can}: \psi \rightarrow \phi$ and $\mathrm{var}: \phi \rightarrow \psi$ so that
+The category of perverse sheaves with respect to this stratification is equivalent to the data $(\phi,\psi,\mathrm{can},\mathrm{var})$ where $\phi$ and $\psi$ are vector spaces, and $\mathrm{can}: \psi \rightarrow \phi$ and $\mathrm{var}: \phi \rightarrow \psi$ are homomorphisms with the property that

 is invertible.
 More generally, according to Gelfand, MacPherson and Vilonen, \cite{gmv}, the category of perverse sheaves on a complex algebraic variety with characteristic variety contained in a fixed conical Lagrangian subvariety of $T^*X$ is equivalent to the category of representations of a quiver.
-Certain nontrivial examples of this were studied by MacPherson and Vilonen in \cite{macvil}.
-In \cite{mv1}, MacPherson and Vilonen also showed that perverse sheaves on the disc which are perverse with respect to the stratification given by a number of points $\{p_1,\dots, p_k\}$ are equivalent to the data of a vector space $\phi_i$ for each point $p_i$, a vector space $\psi$ along with maps $\mathrm{can}_i : \psi \rightarrow \phi_i$ and $\mathrm{var}_i: \phi_i \rightarrow \psi$ satisfying the same condition as in Equation \ref{eq:inverses}.
-The equivalence between this data and the category of perverse sheaves is fixed by a choice of non-intersecting branch cut for each point $p_i$.
+In \cite{mv1}, MacPherson and Vilonen also showed that perverse sheaves on the disc which are perverse with respect to the stratification given by a collection of points $\{p_1,\dots, p_k\}$ are equivalent to the data of a vector space $\phi_i$ for each point $p_i$, a vector space $\psi$ along with maps $\mathrm{can}_i : \psi \rightarrow \phi_i$ and $\mathrm{var}_i: \phi_i \rightarrow \psi$ for each $i$ satisfying Equation \ref{eq:inverses}.
+The equivalence between this data and the category of perverse sheaves is fixed by the choice of non-intersecting branch cuts for each point $p_i$.